coding4Acause/PANKH/README.md

 <details>
 <summary> The typical structure is: </summary>

-2d_UnsteadyVortexPanel   # the name of the local repository
+PANKH  # the name of the local repository
 - │── /src          # Contains all .cpp source files
 - │── /include      # Contains all .h header files
 - │── README.md